cjacker/opensource-toolchain-8051/README.md

 make flash8x
 ```

+# Flashing/Programming for WCH 8051
+These are various opensource ISP tool for WCH CH5xx 8051 series, the most complete one is ch552tool, please refer to [ch552tool](https://github.com/MarsTechHAN/ch552tool).

+# Flashing/Programming for Atmel (now MicroChip) 8051
+avrdude

+dfu-programmer

 # Flashing/Programming for Silicon Labs 8051
+e2-new

-# Flashing/Programming for Maxim 8051
+# Flashing/Programming for Dallas (now Maxim) 8051
+a python script

 # Flashing/Programming for Nuvoton 8051

-# Flashing/Programming for WCH 8051

-## Additions

-By the way, these is also a opensource ISP tool for WCH CH5xx 8051 series, please refer to [ch552tool](https://github.com/MarsTechHAN/ch552tool).
+nuvoprog